It’s still Lent. And I’m starting to get tired of it.

 For the record, I don’t think I ever sat through explicit teaching on the five steps at the church I grew up in, though I certainly did at various youth events and other churches.
 In any case, what I did hear taught was essentially the same.
 Namely, that I must recognize that my sin merits me eternal torment in Hell, I must repent of my sin to God and others, and I must trust Jesus for post-mortem salvation—the essential step here being baptism.

 * * *

 In this model, God saves us from himself by beating up his son.
-That sounds a bit like divine child abuse.
-And so, I must repent so that Jesus gets beat up instead of me.
+I must repent so that Jesus gets beat up instead of me.
 Repentance was, for me, about feeling remorseful for a certain action, vowing to never do that action again, and then never doing it again.